 - Certifications or tuition fees

 Nonprofits are encouraged to review the grant guidelines prior to applying.

 Applicants may request up to $5,000.

-- May 1 – Applicants notified of Application Status
+- January 30 – Applicants notified of Application Status (Declinations will be emailed)

 Information for Grant Recipients

 If your nonprofit received a Capacity Building grant, please use this link below to submit your grant report.

 Applications will be reviewed by the Community Impact Committee of Central Carolina Community Foundation.
 Final funding decisions are made by the Foundation’s Board of Trustees.
 Declinations will be emailed.

 For further information, please contact Maya Morris at 803-978-7844 or firstname.lastname@example.org.